aaronbloomfield/ics/hws/hw-rsa.md

 - The `main()` method exactly as provided, as we want to make sure the command line parameters are interpreted the way we expect them to be interpreted
-- The six methods that you are to implement should not have their signatures changed (return type, visibility, static-ness, name, parameter types).
+- The eight methods that you are to implement should not have their signatures changed (return type, visibility, static-ness, name, or parameter types).
 All these methods have `throws Exception` in case your implementation decides to throw an exception.
 - The two utility classes (`RSAKey` and `CipherText`) should not be